Skip to content

 Why Do Estimates Go Cold?

-The average business takes 47 hours to respond to a lead (per response-time research aggregated by caseyresponse.com).
-The first contractor to have a real conversation wins 35–50% of jobs in multi-bid situations.
+The numbers back this up.
+The average business takes 47 hours to respond to a lead, and only 23% respond within five minutes (Casey Response lead-response study, 2026).
+In home services it’s even more lopsided: roughly 78% of homeowners hire the first contractor who responds (instantsalesfunnels.com, 2026).
 When you don’t follow up, you’re not losing on price — you’re losing on presence.
 The homeowner moves on to whoever shows up next in their inbox or texts them back.

 Three reasons estimates go cold: